dantodev/php-form-builder/README.md

 ## Example Usage (with slim framework)

 This Example demonstrates the implementation of a user registration form.
-The `FormBuilder` is designed for more complex forms than a registration form, but for demonstraition purpose, we make an exception. ;)
+The `FormBuilder` is designed for more complex forms than a registration form, but for demonstration purposes, we make an exception. ;)

-The builder based on `Form` and `FormElement` classes. `Form` classes get registered on `FormBuilder` while `FormElement` are associated with `Form` instances.
+The builder is based on `Form` and `FormElement` classes. `Form` classes get registered on `FormBuilder` while `FormElement` classes are associated with `Form` instances.

-The example uses some traits (e.g. `Dtkahl\FormBuilder\Traits\FormTrait`) which contains some basic methods which are required by the interfaces you have to implement for `Form` and `FormElement` classes.
+The example uses some traits (e.g. `Dtkahl\FormBuilder\Traits\FormTrait`) with some basic methods which are required by the interfaces, you have to implement for `Form` and `FormElement` classes.
 I do highly recommend to use them to save a bunch of time. :)

 #### Create Container